Byunk/Korean-Hate-Speech-Detection/README.md

 To apply Korean tokenizer is the biggest challenge in this work.
 A linguistic awareness of given language makes a huge impact on performance specifically in Korean [Park et al., 2020](#references).
 In future work, it would be the first objective to fit existing Korean tokenizer such as Khaiii, Mecab into XLM-R model.

 ## Future Works

+-   According to [Ranasinghe and Zampieri, 2020](#references), the results for other languages showed better results than Korean.
+Therefore, it seems that if training is performed by utilizing the Korean specific characteristics tailored to the Korean language, it will be able to show better results.

+-   If the model is pre-trained with Japanese dataset, which is closer to the Korean, you will get better results.
+Similarly, better results could be achieved if it is pre-trained with another language which has more abundant data.

+-   If the XLM-R-XL model produces better results, it may be right to assume that modeling a data-poor language using data-rich language datasets helps improve performance.

+-   Data augmentation has been conducted by editing existing data text, but it seems that better results can be obtained by performing data augmentation using a large language model such as GPT.

 ## References